USENIX: Conferences

 Until 2025, it also hosted an Annual Technical Conference (USENIX ATC).

 Publications

-USENIX publishes a magazine called ;login: that appears four times a year.
-From 2021, it has become an all-digital magazine and openly accessible. ;login: content informs the community about practically relevant research, useful tools, and relevant events.
+USENIX published a magazine called ;login: that was published bi-monthly until 2016, then four times a year until 2021.
+In 2021, it became an all-digital magazine and openly accessible. ;login: Online concluded publication in 2025. ;login: content informed the community about practically relevant research, useful tools, and relevant events.

 From 1988–1996, USENIX published the quarterly journal Computing Systems, about the theory and implementation of advanced computing systems in the UNIX tradition.
 It was published first by the University of California Press, then by the MIT Press.
 The issues have been scanned and are online.

 Open access

 USENIX conferences became open access in 2008.
 Since 2011, they have provided audio and video recordings of paper presentations and conference talks in their open-access materials, free of charge.

 USENIX Lifetime Achievement Award

 This award, also called the "Flame" award, has been presented since 1993.